Access control systems in transports

 The port industry may comprise fire containment areas on the docks (where access is restricted to the fire brigade), telecommunications areas (Wi-Fi repeaters) and harbour signalling systems (lights), not to mention offices for port police, storage areas (fuel, materials, etc.) and maintenance rooms.

 These areas all need access control solutions tailored to each place and lock.
-To meet these needs, Locken has masterminded an extensive range of electronic locks and padlocks with 300 different models.
+To meet these needs, Locken has masterminded an extensive range of electronic locks and padlocks.
 Latest-generation electronic keys are compatible with mechanical locks, which may prove useful when accessing less sensitive areas.
 All solutions are controlled by the same software.

 The demand for superior service quality